-When burning wood, the flue damper assembly may be fitted.
 When the damper is set in the open position the chimney draws at full draught, increasing the volume of airflow through the stove and flue.
+Close all other air controls before closing the damper fully.
 Shutting the damper restricts the flow, slowing the rate of burning.
+Maximum efficiency is normally achieved with the damper half closed (Lever at 45°).